 It is important to ALWAYS check the safety of any medicine or remedy with your doctor or pharmacist.
 You must tell your surgeon and anaesthetist in advance that you have porphyria.
 A special anaesthetic that is safe in porphyria will be needed.

 However, it is important not to worry about immunisations: All vaccines licensed for human uses are safe to administer to people who have an acute porphyria.

-You can download a basic list of SAFE drugs for use by sufferers of acute porphyria (compiled by the Welsh Medicines Information Centre (WMIC) and updated each year).
+You can download a basic list of SAFE drugs for use by sufferers of acute porphyria (compiled by the UK Porphyria Medicines Information Service (UKPMIS) and updated each year).
 It is very important that you/your doctor check an up-to-date list of safe drugs before taking any medication.
 This year the SAFE list is coloured light pink to distinguish it from previous versions.

 For suitability of any medicine for those with acute porphyria, you or your doctor can phone the National Acute Porphyria Service (at Cardiff), on 02920 747747

 The European Porphyria Initiative (EPI) website, www.porphyria-europe.com, contains more detailed information on prescribing in acute porphyria, including information on common prescribing problems (anaesthesia, pain relief, hormonal contraception) and can be freely accessed by you or your doctor.

 A full list of drugs, and the best view of their safety (on a 5-point scale) can be found at www.drugs-porphyria.org

 We recommend that you wear warning jewellery if you have an acute porphyria.